EVEN MAGICIANS FALL FOR DECEPTION

 Scott happily agreed.
 I called Teen Challenge and told them Scott couldn’t afford their program but he desperately needed them.
 They agreed to accept him and, true to his word, Scott stepped off the plane and into a new life.

 His years-long road to recovery was not without its stumbles, but today Scott is a pastor & evangelist under the umbrella of Global Service Network.
-By God’s grace and Scott’s determination, a magician who himself was badly deceived now helps men and women find their way out of the darkness of deception by introducing them to the Way, the Truth, and the Life, Jesus Christ and is now a missionary and evangelist sharing the Gospel message.
+By God’s grace and Scott’s determination, a magician who himself was badly deceived now helps people find their way out of the darkness of deception by introducing them to the Way, the Truth, and the Life, Jesus Christ and is now a missionary and evangelist sharing the Gospel message.